 I Was Told I Have One Leg Longer Than the Other

-I see it everyday.
-For some patients it is a major concern.
+I see it every day.
+For some patients, it is a major concern.
 They tell me their previous chiropractor diagnosed them with it.
 I tighten my lips and lower my eyebrows with an empathetic look.
-On the inside my eyes are rolling.
+On the inside, my eyes are rolling.
 I can tell the patient needs me to understand that this is a serious chronic issue.
-This is obvious learned behavior from their previous doctors.
+This is obviously learned behavior from their previous doctors.
 I wonder if I am the only one that thinks this is no big deal.
 I try not to be condescending and to acknowledge their concern.
 The truth is that it is another temporary sign.
 I am talking, of course, about having a “short leg.”

-I will not get into the mechanics and how it looks when standing up.
+I will not get into the mechanics and how it looks when standing up but think of standing with one shoe on.
 In addition, if the pelvis is rotated it can cause a different scenario.
 Suffice it to say that no matter what, a “short leg” is usually temporary and correctable, if not very manageable.
-No reason get alarmed and go out to find the perfect sized lift or to change all of your shoes.
-After one chiropractic adjustment, balance is restored.
+No reason to get alarmed and go out to find the perfect sized lift or to change all of your shoes.
+After one chiropractic adjustment, balance can be restored.
 Now, how long that balance will last is anyone’s guess.
 It may take a series of adjustments before the legs become or stay relatively the same length.
 However long it takes, just remember, a “short leg” is not the end of the world.